amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Organizational antibodies preventing incumbents from transforming create opportunity for those willing to buy and transform.
 Accounting firm paradox isn't bug—it's feature enabling entire rollup economy.

-Every professional services firm faces same calculation: adopt AI and destroy business model, or resist and be destroyed by those without constraints.
-No third option.
-Paradox is why transformation comes from outside, why PE firms are change agents, why revolution is acquisition-driven invasion not innovation-driven evolution.
+Every professional services firm faces the same existential reckoning: adopt AI and reveal that most of your business model was elaborate theater (liberating employees but destroying revenue), or resist and watch others expose the fiction anyway.
+There's no third option where the unnecessary work continues.
+The paradox is why transformation must come from outside—PE firms become unlikely liberators, freeing humans from soul-crushing tedium even if profit is their only motive.

 Some see dystopia.
 End of human agency.
 Concentration of power.
 Elimination of purpose.